Temporal Straightening for Latent Planning: Experiments

 \subsection{How good is the embedding space?}

 We first inspect the learned embedding space before comparing the downstream planning performance.
 We measure latent trajectory curvatures and latent Euclidean distances to understand the impact of straightening.
-For interpretability, we train a VQ-VAE~\citep{Oord2017NeuralDR} decoder with a reconstruction loss, detaching latents to stop gradients from the encoder and predictor.
+For interpretability, we train a VAE~\citep{kingma2013vae,Oord2017NeuralDR} decoder with a reconstruction loss, detaching latents to stop gradients from the encoder and predictor.

-We find that (i) \emph{implicit straightening} can happen when training the encoder using the predictor loss alone; (ii) adding straightening regularization further decreases curvature of the resulting embeddings; (iii) straightening encourages the latent Euclidean distance to better align with the geodesic distance; (iv) near-perfect reconstruction can be attained with a very low feature dimensionality.
+We find that (i) \emph{implicit straightening} can happen in JEPA world models when training the encoder using the prediction loss alone; (ii) adding explicit curvature regularization further strengthens and stabilizes the straightening effect; (iii) straightening encourages the latent Euclidean distance to better align with the geodesic distance; (iv) near-perfect reconstruction can be attained with a very low feature dimensionality.

 \paragraph{Reduced curvature.} In~\Cref{img:cos}, we compare the curvature of test latent trajectories by computing the cosine similarity of the difference in adjacent frames as in~\Cref{eq:curvature}.
 We also visualize the latent trajectories using PCA as shown in~\Cref{img:pca_mse,app:pca}.